ebaauw/homebridge-rpi/README.md

 - Support Fan SHIM button (and other buttons);
 - Support NeoPixel LEDs.

+Sometimes, the homebridge-rpi plugin doesn't properly close the `pigpiod` file handles.
+This can result in an `FO (104): error no handle available (-24)` error.
+Use `rpi -H xx.xx.xx.xx closeHandles` to force-close the stale handles.

 ### Prerequisites
 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): a Raspberri Pi,